Wednesday, 22 December 2010

 Bodenmiller B, Malmstrom J, Gerrits B, Campbell D, Lam H, Schmidt A, Rinner O, Mueller LN, Shannon PT, Pedrioli PG, Panse C, Lee HK, Schlapbach R, Aebersold R.

-Therefore the final figure will look like:
+Therefore, the final figure will look like this:

 Original figure no legend

-Fig 1: Text describing the figure, in your own words...
+Fig 1: Text describing the figure in your own words...
 Taken from the paper of Bodenmiller et al. 2007.

 Adapted figure1

-Fig 1: Text describing the figure, in your own words...
+Fig 1: Text describing the figure in your own words...
 Adapted from the paper of Bodenmiller et al. 2007.

 Own figure

-Fig 1: Text describing the figure, in your own words...
+Fig 1: Text describing the figure in your own words...
 Adapted from the paper of Bodenmiller et al. 2007.

-Thursday 14 January 2010
+Thursday, 14 January 2010

 Plagiarism: The art of referencing...

-These are all common questions, and misconceptions, about referencing.
+These are all common questions and misconceptions about referencing.

 Referencing a paper